cyandizy/ISENFinal/documents/KomesPispol_90035701_ISEReport.md

 Class Date
 Imports: None

 Stores day, month, year in integer format.
+At constructor, call prompt_date and assign the return values of prompt_date to day, month, and year.

 Method prompt_date
 Imports: None
 Exports: day, month, year (integer)

-Prompts for user input for day, month, and year, validifies and calls format_month to format month
+Prompts for user input for day, month, and year, validifies if they are in correct formats and calls format_month to format month if month is not integer.

 Method format_month
 Imports: None
 Exports: month (integer)

-Formats month to integer
+Formats month to integer by using a dictionary that maps month strings to integers and return the integer.
 ```

 # Modularity